trinerye/visual_analytics_2024/assignment_4/readme.md

 ## About

-This project uses transfer learning with the pre-trained ``VGG16`` model to classify images from the ``Tobacco3482`` dataset, comprising scanned black-and-white images across ten categories.
-Additionally, the ``ImageDataGenerator`` from ``tensorflow`` augments the data due to the small size of some categories in the Tobacco3482 dataset.
+This project uses transfer learning with the pre-trained ``VGG16`` model to classify images from the ``Tobacco3482`` dataset, comprising scanned black-and-white images across ten classes.
+Additionally, the ``ImageDataGenerator`` from ``tensorflow`` augments the data due to the small size of some classes in the Tobacco3482 dataset.

-Before the classification, however, the dataset is split into a train-and-test set using ``scikit-learn``, and the model gets modified by removing its existing classification layers and adding custom layers using tensorflow, compiling the layers, and adding labels for the different categories.
+However, before classification, the dataset is split into a train-and-test set using ``scikit-learn``, and the model is modified by removing its existing classification layers and adding custom layers using tensorflow, compiling the layers, and adding labels for the different categories.

 The ``src`` directory contains two scripts:

-- **face_detection.py:**
+-  **transfer_learning.py:** Trains the CNN and generates a classification report.

-- **plotting_tools.py:** Plots the results
+- **plotting_tools.py:** Plots the loss curve.

 ### Data

-Download the ``Tobacco3482`` dataset from Kaggle here and save it in the ``in`` directory.
-Be aware that the download from Kaggle contains a second Tobacco3482 directory within it, so be sure to remove that to prevent errors when running the code.
+Download the historical Swiss newspapers used for this project [here](https://zenodo.org/records/3706863).
+You also need to download the images.zip file, which contains the three image datasets: the Journal de Genève (JDG, 1826-1994), the Gazette de Lausanne (GDL, 1804-1991), and the Impartial (IMP, 1881-2017).
+Once downloaded, copy the GDL, IMP, and JDG folders and place them in the ``in`` directory.

 ### Model

-For this project, the VGG16 model is loaded without the top classification layers, marking the remaining layers as nontrainable while adding the following layers to enhance model performance.

-Afterwards, the model is compiled using the ``Adam`` optimizer with an ``ExponentialDecay()`` learning rate at ``0.001`` to fit the optimizer.
-The loss function is set to ``categorical_crossentropy`` with ``accuracy`` used as the evaluation metric.
+This project was built using [MTCNN](https://medium.com/@danushidk507/facenet-pytorch-pretrained-pytorch-face-detection-mtcnn-and-facial-recognition-b20af8771144), a Multi-task Cascaded Convolutional Network, from facenet_pytorch, which consists of the following networks:
+>- A **Proposal Network (P-Net)** that detects *"candidate face regions in an image"* (DhanushKumar, 2023).

+>- An **Output Network (O-Net)** that *"refines the candidate regions by locating facial landmarks such as the eyes, nose, and mouth"* (DhanushKumar, 2023)

+>- A **Refine Network (R-Net)** that *"aligns the detected faces based on the positions of the facial landmarks"* (DhanushKumar, 2023)

+We use the model to produce the bounding boxes, although the vectors are not used directly in the assignment.
+Instead, we count the frequency of bounding boxes, using them to indicate whether the image contains a face and how many.

 ##  File Structure